-U.S. Plans New Iran Sanctions as Europe Tries to Defuse Tensions -- Update
+U.S. Plans New Iran Sanctions as Europe Tries to Defuse Tensions -- update

 --Courtney McBride contributed to this article.

-Write to Michael R. Gordon at michael.gordon@wsj.com and Laurence Norman at laurence.norman@wsj.com
+Write to Michael R. Gordon at michael.gordon@wsj.com, Ian Talley at ian.talley@wsj.com and Laurence Norman at laurence.norman@wsj.com